 For self-defense tools that function with sound, like whistles and alarms, check out the number of decibels it produces, so you can judge their efficacy.
 For reference, most alarms work at 120-130 decibels which is incredibly loud and will not only alert someone else but also make it unbearable to hear.

 Opt for lightweight self-defense tools that are easy to access and use.
 Can you put it in your carry on or maybe even in your purse?
+Can it be clipped on your handbag so you can access it immediately?
+Can it be carried, safely, in your pocket?

 For example, if you are looking for a tool to keep you safe when running, consider the small pepper spray cans that attach to a velcro on your arm or the alarms that hang from your t-shirt instead of the larger versions that can only be carried in your purse.